The baby name Yarrow checks plenty of boxes for a stylish baby name now – but is virtually unknown.

 With bold, showy botanical names like Lotus and Azalea under consideration by some families, Yarrow has a gentler appeal, more wildflower than hot house.

 There’s a second reason this one qualifies as a nature name.
 In Scotland, the Yarrow Water is known for excellent salmon fishing.
-The name might come from a Celtic word meaning rough, describing the river’s waters.

 There’s a second river by the name in Lancashire.

-There should be some kids called Yarrow.
-Surname names commonly migrate to the first spot, and our passion for nature names has been going strong for decades.
+Surname names commonly migrate to the first spot, and our love of nature names has been going strong for decades.

-And there are a few, but maybe not as many as you would expect:
+There are a few, but maybe not as many as you would expect:

 - In 1972, when Peter, Paul and Mary were at the height of their fame, five girls were given the name Yarrow.
+That marks Yarrow’s debut in the Social Security Administration data.

 Today, Yarrow picks up on several key trends: